Improve The Outcomes Of Your Interactions By Asking These Questions...

 Ahead of your upcoming highly important meetings — with prospects, clients, vendors, or team members — set your interactional intentions and aspirations by answering all of the following questions:

-• How can I best prepare in advance for this interaction?
+How can I best prepare for this interaction in advance?

-2. What material do I need to bring with me to the interaction?
+What materials do I need to bring to the interaction?

-3. What objections, obstacles or uncertainties do I need to be fully prepared for?
+What objections, obstacles, or uncertainties do I need to be fully prepared for?

-Those who set and prepare for interactional intentions will not only optimize their desired outcomes but will also find that doing so will have a dramatic, sometimes surprising, effect on how they engage with others.
+Those who set and prepare for interactional intentions will not only optimize their desired outcomes but also find that doing so has a dramatic, sometimes surprising, effect on how they engage with others.

 What important meeting(s) do you have coming up?